AlexCian/ProfessionalPracticeInIT/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

-## Running App
+## Running App (Important)

-Run `ng serve` for a dev server.
-Initiate node/express with node ./server.js in BackEnd folder.
+Run `ng serve` in MainProject directory.
+Initiate node/express with "node ./server.js" in BackEnd folder in code editor.

+If you have cloned the project directly, in the MainProject folder you need to run:

+npm install -g @angular/cli
+npm install --save @angular/material @angular/cdk @angular/animations
+npm install express --save
+npm install mongoose

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Navigation